Southern Fried Chicken

 11. Place chicken parts in frying pan (should not be touching each other)

 12. Fry chicken on first side 2 minutes then turn to other side.
 REDUCE HEAT TO MEDIUM.
-Continue to fry on each side until golden brown (total cook time about 8-12 min each side)
+Continue to fry on each side until golden brown.

 1. Do not use skinless chicken.
 Although the skin adds fat it also provides the crispy crust essential for Southern fried chicken.
 You will not get a good crust without the skin.
 Also, the double dip (step 6-9) is important to achieve that special crust.